The Do's And Don'ts Of Chinese New Year Gifts 2025

 Chinese Zodiac

 Chinese zodiac years begin and end at Chinese New Year, which falls either in January or February.
-Each year is represented by a zodiac animal, and 2024 is a very special one, the year of the dragon.
-The festivities start on February 10, 2024, then run until the Lantern Festival, February 24, 2024.
+Each year is represented by a zodiac animal, and 2025 is a very special one—the year of the wooden snake.
+The festivities start on January 29, 2025, and continue until the Lantern Festival on February 12, 2025.

 Here are the 12 zodiac animals and their characteristics: